 One reason vesting rules and back-loaded benefit accrual can limit the amount of pension income actually paid out by private-sector DB plans is that the workforce is mobile; that is, private-sector workers tend to change jobs and employers on a regular basis.
 In 2012, among private-sector workers aged 25 to 64, the median current job tenure was five years (Figure 2).
-This amount of labor mobility is not new: in 1983, the median current job tenure for this same age group of workers was also five years.
+This amount of labor mobility is not new: in 1983, the median current job tenure for the same group was also five years.